emhgit/emhgit/README.md

 ## 💼 What I Can Do for You
 - Build custom websites and dashboards
 - Fix code bugs
-- Create Google Apps Scripts to streamline your business (e.g., data collection, reports)
+- Create Google Apps Scripts to streamline your business (e.g., data collection, email automation, etc.)
-- Develop custom backend APIs or database-driven tools
+- Develop custom chatbots for Discord, Telegram, etc.

 Email: eharper0815@gmail.com
 Portfolio (coming soon)